125th Street station (IND Eighth Avenue Line)

 The 125th Street station is an express station on the IND Eighth Avenue Line of the New York City Subway.
-Located at the intersection of 125th Street and St. Nicholas Avenue in the Harlem neighborhood of Manhattan, it is served by the A and D trains at all times, by the C train at all times except late nights, and by the B train on weekdays.
+Located at the intersection of 125th Street and St. Nicholas Avenue in the Harlem neighborhood of Manhattan, it is served by the A and D trains at all times, by the C train except at night, and by the B train only on weekdays during the day.

 Nearby landmarks and points of interest include the Apollo Theater and the Touro College of Osteopathic Medicine.